zaszab/productshare/README.md

 - exports to the 3 biggest Hungarian comparison site formats
 - create rules to limit the exported products
 - view statistics about click throughs

+Application was built on Symfony2 PHP framework, and Bootstrap Front-end framework.